 Poor airflow is a primary explanation for an AC to freeze up.
 Here’s how to get to the bottom of the situation:

 - Check the filter.
 Poor airflow through a clogged filter could be the culprit.
-Look at and change the filter once a month or immediately when you see dust buildup.
+Inspect and change the filter once a month or once you see dust buildup.

 - Open any sealed supply vents.
 Your home’s supply registers should remain open all the time.
 Sealing vents reduces airflow over the evaporator coil, which might lead it to freeze.